Sports injury: Risk factors

-There are several factors that may put an athlete more at risk for certain injuries than others.
+Recent changes to load management for athletes and fear of overtraining led to a groundbreaking study by the International Olympic Committee in 2016, in which the committee hoped to identify risk factors predisposing athletes to overuse and risk of injury.
+The study performed a systematic review with an inclusion of 106 prior studies on load and injury risk.
+A major takeaway from the study was the analysis of how external versus internal factors predispose to injury and how these factors can be managed to avoid injury.
 Intrinsic or personal factors that could put an athlete at higher risk for injury could be gender.
 For example, female athletes are typically more prone to injuries such as ACL tears.
-There are approximately 1.6-fold greater rate of ACL tears per athletic exposure in high school female athletes than males of the same age range.
+There is approximately a 1.6-fold greater rate of ACL tears per athletic exposure in high school female athletes than in males of the same age range.
 Other intrinsic factors are age, weight, body composition, height, lack of flexibility or range of motion, coordination, balance, and endurance.
-In addition, biological factors such as pes planus, pes cavus, and valgus or varus knees that can cause an athlete to have improper biomechanics and become predisposed to injury.
+In addition, biological factors such as pes planus, pes cavus, and valgus or varus knees can cause an athlete to have improper biomechanics and become predisposed to injury.
 There are also psychological factors that are included in intrinsic risk factors.
-Some psychological factors that could make certain individuals more subject to injury include personal stressors in their home, school, or social life.
-There are also extrinsic risk factors that can effect an athlete's risk of injury.
-Some examples of extrinsic factors would be sport specific protective equipment such as helmet, shoulder pads, mouth guards, shin guards, and whether or not these pieces of equipment are fitted correctly to the individual athlete to ensure that they are each preventing injury as well as possible.
-Other extrinsic factors are the conditions of the sport setting such as rain, snow, and maintenance of the floor/field of playing surface.
+Some psychological factors that could make certain individuals more subject to injury include personal stressors in their homes, school, or social life.
+There are also extrinsic risk factors that can affect an athlete's risk of injury.
+Some examples of extrinsic factors would be sport-specific protective equipment such as helmets, shoulder pads, mouth guards, and shin guards, and whether or not these pieces of equipment are fitted correctly to the individual athlete to ensure that they are each preventing injury as well as possible.
+Other extrinsic factors are the conditions of the sports setting such as rain, snow, and maintenance of the floor/field of playing surface.

 Prevention

-Prevention helps reduce potential sport injuries.
+Prevention helps reduce potential sports injuries.
 Benefits include a healthier athlete, longer duration of participation in the sport, potential for better performance, and reduced medical costs.
-Explaining the benefits of sports injury prevention programs to coaches, team trainers, sports teams, and individual athletes will give them a glimpse at the likelihood for success by having the athletes feeling they are healthy, strong, comfortable, and capable to compete.
+Explaining the benefits of sports injury prevention programs to coaches, team trainers, sports teams, and individual athletes will give them a glimpse at the likelihood for success by having the athletes feel they are healthy, strong, comfortable, and capable to compete.
+Better training and better exercises can help prevent injuries from even happening.